Zaynab an-Nafzawiyyah: Life

 Abu Bakr began the construction of Marrakech in May 1070.
 Work had not progressed very far when a messenger arrived pleading for his help in suppressing a revolt against the Almoravids deep in the Sahara Desert.
 Abu Bakr knew that his wife was not suited to the rigor of a desert life, therefore as was common among the Sanhaja tribes before extended military campaigns, Abu Bakr divorced Zaynab before he left, advising her to marry Yusuf if she needed protection.
 Yusuf ibn Tashfin, was left as Abu-Bakr Ibn-Umar's deputy in the Almoravid northern territories.
 Abu Bakr departed for the Sahara in January 1071, and after the Iddah legal period of 3 months' separation had ended, Zaynab duly married Yusuf in May of that year.
 It says that Yusuf owed the conquest of the Maghreb (Morocco, Algeria and Spain) to her advice, and that she was so expert in conducting negotiations that she was nicknamed "The Magician".

 In 1072, Abu Bakr signaled his intention to return from the Sahara to take up his former position.
 Yusuf was understandably reluctant to yield, but did not know how to keep his position without triggering an internecine war with Abu Bakr.
 It is said that Zaynab, knowing of Abu Bakr's fondness for the desert life and his own reluctance to cause unwarranted bloodshed, advised Yusuf to confront Abu Bakr in a firm but courteous manner, and mollify him with luxurious presents.
 This Yusuf did, and the meeting passed without incident.
 Abu Bakr returned to the Sahara, but in a continuing homage to his former leader, Yusuf kept Abu-Bakr's name on the Almoravid coinage until his death some years later.

-The Rawd al-Qirtas gives the date of her death as 1071, which does not fit with more accurate sources, in which she would realistically have been alive to at least 1075.
-Other sources date her death in 1117, after her husband.